sergii-dudar/dotfiles/README.md

-## Collection of all dotfiles I use
+## Collection of my personal dotfiles I use everywhere

 All dotfile catalogs structured to be used as symlinks by [gnu stow](https://www.gnu.org/software/stow/)